Thinking of hiring a social media manager? We don’t blame you.

 Whilst freelance sites can be great (discussed more below), we’ve found tried-and-tested managers in your industry can be invaluable-and save you time and money in the long run.

 Join your industry’s groups on Facebook and LinkedIn and reach out to your fellow entrepreneurs.
-Who are your competitors/other people in your industry using?
+Who are your competitors and industry peers using?

-You could also post on your own LinkedIn account/LinkedIn business page that you’re looking for someone.
+You could also post on your own LinkedIn account or business page that you’re looking for someone.
 LinkedIn normally connects you with great talent.

 Look at other brands’ social media

 Are there any brands you think are smashing their social media?
-Maybe you really like their approach/tone of voice/use of visuals?
+Maybe you really like their approach, tone of voice, or use of visuals?

 Ask them who runs their handles.
 It may be that their social media manager works freelance and is looking for a gig.
 If they’re not, chances are they’ll know someone who is.